klugow/rsschool-cv/cv.md

-# Makarenko Andrey Pavlovitch
+# Makarenko Andrey

 ## About me:

-* Lawyer, economist, photographer and junior frontend developer to be
+* Web Developer and Front-end starter

 *Languages:* English, German, Russian.

+*Job experience:* 5 years as a lawyer, 9 years as an economist in the biggest bank of Russia.
+Now looking for Developer's career and new knowledge in Front-end aria.

 *Hobbies:* Traveling , photoshooting, ski, tennis, fitness, playing the piano and the guitar.

-*Job experience:* 5 years as a lawyer, 9 years as an economist in the biggest bank of Russia.

 ## Contacts

+* Location: Moscow, Russia
+*Phone:*+79775650858
+*Web:*
 *Email:* makarenko.ap@gmail.com